• Skip to primary navigation

 These truffles are coated in dark chocolate.
 THIS is my favorite Paleo baking chocolate, but you may use whatever brand you like.

-Next, melt the dark chocolate.
-To do this, place the chocolate in a small sauce pan and melt over low heat on the stove top, stirring frequently.
+1. Next, melt the dark chocolate.
+Place the chocolate in a small saucepan and melt on low heat over the stove top.
+If your chocolate is super thick, add a little coconut oil to thin it out.
 Once fully melted, remove from heat.

-Retrieve the balls from the freezer and dip, one at a time, into the melted chocolate.
-Place on a parchment-lined baking sheet or plate to set.
+2. Retrieve the balls from the freezer and dip, one at a time, into the melted chocolate.
+Place them on a parchment-lined baking sheet or plate to set.

 More Paleo Truffle Recipes